Alia Moses: Federal judicial service

 Moses began her federal judicial career as a United States magistrate judge when she was appointed to a four-year part-term in 1997.
 In 2000, she was promoted to a full-term magistrate judge.

 On the recommendation of Texas Senators Phil Gramm and Kay Bailey Hutchison, Moses was nominated by President George W. Bush on July 11, 2002, to the United States District Court for the Western District of Texas.
 Her seat was previously held by Harry Lee Hudspeth, who then went into senior status.
 Moses was confirmed by the United States Senate on November 14, 2002, and received her commission the next day.
 Moses was appointed to the court under the name of Alia Moses Ludlum.
 Moses became chief judge on November 18, 2022, when her predecessor Orlando Luis Garcia turned 70 years old.

 Notable case

 On October 30, 2023, Moses ordered Border Patrol agents to stop removing concertina wire installed by the government of Texas with the purpose of deterring migrants.

+Recognition

+In 2026, a portrait of her was unveiled in the headquarters of the federal judiciary’s Western District of Texas, in San Antonio.
+All federal judges who become chief judges are thus recognized, with a portrait permanently hanging in the courthouse that is the headquarters for the district which they are assigned.